aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/advanced-scale-and-monitor/_index.en.md

 weight: 80
 ---

  There are many important operational metrics to measure when assessing the performance of a running Apache Flink Application.
-In this section, we will add on to the existing CloudWatch Dashboard to showcase many of these metrics.
+In this section, we will look at the important CloudWatch metrics for Kinesis Data Analytics for Apache Flink applications, what they mean and what appropriate alarms might be for each.

 ![put the picture of finalized CW Dashboard here](img/src)